 Meeting the changing expectations of international students

 International students are an integral part of campuses across the globe.
-Their population has been steadily growing for years and their impact is such that nearly all institutions actively target the

 Students have more choice of educational destinations than ever before

 Offering easy currency transfer and native language capabilities is important

 In fact, these students now have more choice than ever for foreign educational destinations, which makes it increasingly challenging for schools seeking to expand their overseas enrollment.
 To remain competitive, it’s vital to consider the unique perspective of these students.
 Today’s applicants have rapidly evolving expectations based on their everyday actions.

 As international students weigh their ever-growing list of options, the following are key factors that schools should consider in order to address their needs.